abcxyz/abc/README.md

 The `<location>` parameter gives the location of the template.

-The `<testname>` parameter gives the test name to record, if not specified, all tests will be recorded.
+The `<testname>` parameter gives the test name to record or verify, if not specified, all tests will be run against.

 For every test case, it is expected that
   - a testdata/golden/<test_name> folder exists to host test results.